A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Algebraic examples and numerical illustrations

 \section{Algebraic examples and numerical illustrations}

-We illustrate the framework with four concrete examples, representing different computational structural settings: \begin{enumerate} \item \textbf{Example~I} (small $S$, primal): $A$ is a dense SPD matrix and $S$ is spanned by $m$ symmetric matrices $\{D_1,\ldots,D_m\}$ with $m$ small.
-The primal Newton method operates directly on the $m$-dimensional coordinate vector, with $\Theta(n^3)$ cost per iteration dominated by Cholesky factorization.
+We illustrate the framework with six concrete examples, representing different computational structural settings.
+The per-iteration cost of each is the corresponding row of Table~\ref{tab:per_iteration_complexity}. \begin{enumerate} {\Roman{enumi}.} \item (dense, small $\Sub$, exact Newton): $A$ is a dense SPD matrix and $\Sub$ is spanned by $m$ symmetric matrices $\{D_1,\ldots,D_m\}$ with $m$ small.
+The exact Newton method operates directly on the $m$-dimensional coordinate vector, each iteration dominated by a Cholesky factorization.

+\item (dense, small $\Sub$, Newton-CG): the setting of Example~I solved by Newton-CG rather than exact Newton.

-\item \textbf{Example~II} (dual formulation): $A$ is dense SPD and $S$ is high-dimensional but its orthogonal complement $S^\perp$ has small dimension $m^\perp$, here taken to be tridiagonal (bandwidth $b=1$).
-The dual Newton method optimizes over the $m^\perp$ coordinates, again with $\Theta(n^3)$ per-iteration cost.
+\item (dense, tridiagonal $\Sub^\perp$, dual Newton-CG): $A$ is dense SPD and $\Sub$ is high-dimensional but its orthogonal complement $\Sub^\perp$ has small dimension $m^\perp$, here taken to be tridiagonal (half-bandwidth $b=1$), so that $B^\ast$ is tridiagonal.
+The dual Newton method optimizes over the $m^\perp$ coordinates, while $M(x)$ stays dense.

-\item \textbf{Example~III} (group-invariant): $A$ is invariant under a group $G$ of block permutations acting on $r$ blocks, and $S$ is $G$-invariant with $C$ constrained to have zero diagonal.
-The problem reduces to the fixed-point subspace $S^G$ of dimension $m_G \le r(r+1)/2$, with $m_G$ determined by the number of active block pairs.
-Per-iteration cost is $\Theta(m_G^3)$, independent of $n$.
+\item ($\calG$-invariant, $r$ blocks): $A$ is invariant under a group $\calG$ of block permutations acting on $r$ blocks, and $\Sub$ is $\calG$-invariant with $C$ constrained to have zero diagonal.
+The problem reduces to the fixed-point subspace $\Sub^{\calG}$ of dimension $m_{\calG} \le r(r+1)/2$, and the per-iteration cost becomes independent of $n$.

-\item \textbf{Example~IV} (banded): both $A$ and the constraint subspace $S$ have half-bandwidth $b \ll n$.
-Band structure is preserved throughout the optimization, yielding $\Theta(nb^2)$ per-iteration cost via banded Cholesky factorization. \end{enumerate}

-Table~\ref{tab:algebraic_examples_summary} summarizes the algebraic assumptions, algorithmic choices, theoretical complexity, and empirical behavior observed in these four examples.
-The table highlights how the same decomposition problem exhibits markedly different computational behavior depending on whether dimension reduction (primal versus dual), symmetry, or sparsity can be exploited.
-While all formulations recover the same pair $(B^\ast,C^\ast)$, the effective optimization dimension and the cost of the underlying linear algebra operations vary substantially across structural settings, leading to large differences in practical performance. \\
+\item (banded): both $A$ and $\Sub$ have half-bandwidth $b \ll n$, so $M(x)$ is banded along the whole optimization path, a banded Cholesky factorization suffices at every iterate, and the linear algebra itself drops to $O(nb^2)$.
+A band-storage variant, reported as the indented row of Table~\ref{tab:scaling_summary}, stores only the band and so reaches much larger $n$.

+\item (circulant): $A$ and every $D_k$ are circulant and symmetric, so $M(x)$ stays circulant along the optimization path and is diagonalized by the discrete Fourier transform. \end{enumerate}